 Most federal aid projects require that a certain percentage of the contract work be given to a certified disadvantaged business such as a minority-owned or woman-owned business.
-The contractor is responsible for selecting a disadvantaged business enterprise (DBE) firm and subcontracting a portion of the work to them.
-Some DBE firms are material suppliers, so the contractor may purchase a portion of their materials for use on the project.
-The contractor is required to submit DBE affidavits when submitting a bid.
-These affidavits list the DBE firms the contractor intends to use and certifies that the DBE goal for the project will be met.
+The Contractor is responsible for selecting a disadvantaged business enterprise (DBE) firm and subcontracting a portion of the work to them.
+Some DBE firms are material suppliers, so the Contractor may purchase a portion of their materials for use on the project.
+The Contractor is required to submit DBE affidavits when submitting a bid.
+These affidavits list the DBE firms the Contractor intends to use and certifies that the DBE goal for the project will be met.

-At the preconstruction conference the contractor is required to submit copies of all DBE subcontractors, purchase orders, or quotes to the Resident Engineer (see Subsection 108.03).
-During construction, the Resident Engineer should monitor the contractor's use of DBE firms to ensure that the DBEs are performing their committed share of the project work.
+At the preconstruction conference the Contractor is required to submit copies of all DBE Subcontractors, purchase orders, or quotes to the Resident Engineer (see Subsection 108.03).
+Copies of these should be forwarded to ADOT's Business Engagement and Compliance Office (BECO).

+During construction, the Resident Engineer should monitor the Contractor's use of DBE firms to ensure that the DBEs are performing their committed share of the project work.
 The Field Office should have a copy of the DBE's approved subcontract or quote for materials.
-The Resident Engineer's job is to ensure the contractor lives up to the terms of the subcontract or quote.
+The Resident Engineer's job is to ensure the Contractor lives up to the terms of the subcontract or quote.
 DBE compliance and work should be discussed at each weekly meeting when DBEs are on the project.
-Any questionable situations or apparent non-compliance situations should be reported to ADOT's BECO Office.
+Any questionable situations or apparent non-compliance situations should be reported to ADOT's BECO office.

 Compliance means meeting the numerical percentage shown in the Special Provisions and using all the firms shown on the DBE affidavit.
-The contractor is not free to drop or replace DBE firms without the approval of the BECO Office.
-The Special Provisions explain the requirements for changing DBE firm commitments on the project.
+The Contractor is not free to drop or replace DBE firms without the approval of the BECO office.
+The Special Provisions explain the requirements for changing DBE firms on the project.

-At the end of the project, the Resident Engineer must ensure that the contractor submits the required Certification of Final Payment form for each DBE.
+At the end of the project, the Resident Engineer must ensure that the Contractor submits the required "Certification of Final Payments" form for each DBE.
 The certification must be forwarded promptly to the Business Engagement and Compliance Office.
-Once BECO accepts and approves the final certifications, BECO prepares a DBE & OJT Compliance Record letter and submits it to Field Reports for the project final.